-SUPPLIER CODE OF CONDUCT

-Labor and human rights Compliance with proclaimed human Freedom of association.
+SUPPLIER CODE OF CONDUCT Labor and human rights Compliance with proclaimed human rights.
+Freedom of association.
 Prohibition of discrimination.
-Prohibit Safe work environment based on response to the risks of operations.
-Respect and promotion of diversity Health and safety Delivery of working conditions that in order to prevent illnesses, acciden Sustainability Business management with responseCompliance with applicable environe Ethical management Independent, fair and transparent r Rejection of any activity related to t Law N° 20,393 and all those that m Compliance with free competition.
-Prohibition of any situation that court in rights.
+Prohibition of forced labor.
+Safe work environment based on respect, honesty and teamwork, seeking to continuously and progressively reduce the risks of operations.
+Respect and promotion of diversity and inclusion.
+Health and safety • Delivery of working conditions that allow for healthy, safe and comfortable working environments, in order to prevent illnesses, accidents and injuries.
+Sustainability Business management with responsibility and integrity in environmental, social and governance issues.
+Compliance with applicable environmental regulations.
+Ethical management Independent, fair and transparent relationship.
+Rejection of any activity related to the offenses contemplated in the Law N° 20,393 and all those that may be incorporated to such law in the future.
+Compliance with free competition.
+Prohibition of any situation that could constitute a potential conflict of interest.